 Upgrade – Work on your sales copy so it attracts the types of clients you want to be working with.
 You could take a course to learn more about copy, use many of the free resources available or even pay to work with a pro-copywriter.
 With the right copywriter, this is one of the few investments, you’ll have no buyer’s remorse.
 What are some ways that you can upgrade your customer experience?
 Check out the post here for guidance on mapping out your client process.

-These are just a few of the areas that you may want to look at when preparing for the new year.
+These are just a few of the areas that you may want to look at when preparing for a new year, new quarter or new month.
 Even just clearing out and doing minor upgrades can lead to major growth in your business.

 What other ways do you “clear the decks” before a big project in your business?